 Secondly, the domestic demand outlook is likely to remain challenging.
 A weak labor market and uncertain economic prospects will weigh on consumer confidence, and hence, spending.
 This, in turn, will impact businesses, some of which have already been hit hard by the pandemic.

-The scenario for external demand is not any better, as the global economy appears unlikely to rebound quickly.
+The scenario for external demand is not better, as the global economy appears unlikely to rebound quickly.

 Finally, as the focus shifts from recovery to economic fundamentals, Brazil will have to reconcile with its fiscal health, which has taken a hit during the pandemic as the government stepped in to support those impacted by the downturn.

-Private consumption, which accounts for a little less than two-thirds of the economy, grew by 7.6% in the third quarter, a contrast to the previous two quarters of contraction.
+Private consumption, which accounts for a little less than two-thirds of the economy, grew by 7.6% in the third quarter, a contrast to the previous two-quarters of contraction.

 Government consumption and investments also aided the recovery in Q3, although both faced headwinds.
 While government spending will have to contend with deterioration in fiscal health, the trajectory of business investment will depend much on the recovery in consumer demand in the economy.

-The industry is dominated by local domestic players including JSL S.A, Transportes Bertolini Ltda, Braspress Logistics, RTE Rodonave, and many more that outsource their work to self-employed truck drivers.
+The industry is dominated by local domestic players, including JSL SA, Transportes Bertolini Ltda, Braspress Logistics, RTE Rodonave, and many more that outsource their work to self-employed truck drivers.

-International players such as DHL Global Forwarding, Kuehne +Nagel, and CEVA logistics also partner with local companies for their fleet and contacts.
+International players such as DHL Global Forwarding, Kuehne +Nagel, and CEVA Logistics also partner with local companies for their fleet and contacts.

-In 2020, Mercado Libre plans to invest billions in 2021.
+In 2020, Mercado Libre planned to invest billions in 2021.
 In a new sign that e-commerce competition is ratcheting up in Brazil, MercadoLibre, Latin America’s leading online retailer, announced five new logistics centers for the country.

 Table of Contents